iamdevonbutler/mongorules/README.md

 - custom: e.g. 'MM-DD-YYYY' ([moment.js custom date formats](http://momentjs.com/docs/#/parsing/string-format/) in strict mode)

 **For arrays:**

-Types checking will be enforced on each value in *arrays of values* and *arrays of arrays of values*.
+Type checking will be enforced on each value in *arrays of values* and *arrays of arrays of values*.

 *Mongoproxy also supports types for arrays of values, arrays of objects, and arrays in arrays; however, there is no need to explicitly specify the type - the type is implied from your schema.
 See [supported data structures](#).*